sillsdev/ArtOfReading/README.md

 	Compress it really well, using PNGOut.
 	Push in metadata, using exiftool.

 There is no currently no way here to read the index and embed things like the artist name or index terms into the image.
+You may notice that Art Of Reading images do have that, but that was done with some other process.
+We consider embedding the artist name to be very imporant and helpful, but that is not yet part of this project.

 # Make the installer